emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 :term:`dies <dead>`.
 For example, a block may represent the acquisition of an external resource such as a file handle or a network connection.
 When the block dies, the corresponding resource must be released.
-These actions are known as :term:`finalization`.
+This procedure is known as :term:`finalization`.

 A block requiring finalization must be registered by calling :c:func:`mps_finalize`::

     mps_addr_t ref = block_requiring_finalization;
     mps_finalize(arena, &ref);

-A block becomes *finalizable* if it has been registered for finalization, and the :term:`garbage collector` observes that it would be reclaimable if not for this.
+A block that been registered for finalization becomes *finalizable* as soon as the :term:`garbage collector` observes that it would otherwise be :term:`reclaimed <reclaim>` (that is, the only thing keeping it alive is the fact that it needs to be finalized).
 If a block is finalizable the MPS may choose to finalize it (by posting a finalization message: see below) at *any* future time.

 .. note::

-    This means that a block that has been :term:`resurrected`, by the creation of a new :term:`strong reference` to it, after it was determined to be finalizable, will still be finalized.
-(This can happen if there was a :term:`weak reference` to the block.)
+    This means that a block that has been :term:`resurrected`, by the creation of a new :term:`strong reference` to it, after it was determined to be finalizable, may still be finalized.
+(This can happen if there was a :term:`weak reference (1)` to the block.)

 :term:`Weak references <weak reference (1)>` do not prevent blocks from being finalized.
 At the point that a block is finalized, weak